Russia's war on Ukraine latest: Attack by waves of drones | Politics

 Russia's war on Ukraine latest: Attack by waves of drones

-But Putin still does not seem to understand that Ukrainians are made of iron." * France will stand by Ukraine until its victory, French President Emmanuel Macron said in a New Year's Eve speech.
+Russian drones attacked infrastructure in Ukraine's capital and surrounding areas, damaging energy facilities and causing some power outages, officials said, as Russia extended its bombardment into the second day of 2023.

-Several waves of Russian drones targeted critical infrastructure in Ukraine's capital of Kyiv and surrounding areas, officials said, as Moscow extended its constant bombardment into a second day in 2023.
-FIGHTING
+FIGHTING * Ukraine's air defence systems destroyed 22 air objects above Kyiv early on Monday, its military administration said.

-* Ukraine's air defence systems destroyed 20 air objects above Kyiv early on Monday, its military administration said, after air raid sirens wailed for more than four hours.
-Earlier, one person was wounded by debris from a drone destroyed over the city. * Ukrainians cheered from their balconies while their air defences blasted Russian missiles and drones out of the sky in the first hours of 2023, as Russia saw in the New Year by attacking civilian targets across Ukraine.
+* The strikes knocked out some power and heating, Kyiv Mayor Vitali Klitschko said on the Telegram messaging app.
+Earlier one person was wounded by debris from a destroyed drone. * The regional military command in Ukraine's east said air defence systems destroyed nine Iranian-made drones over the Dnipropetrovsk and Zaporizhzhia regions by early on Monday.

 PUTIN ADDRESS * Russian President Vladimir Putin devoted his annual New Year's address to rallying the Russian people behind his troops fighting in Ukraine and pledging victory over Ukrainian "neo-Nazis" and a West supposedly intent on "destroying Russia".